Territorial evolution of Germany: Luxembourg

-Luxembourg was invaded and occupied by German Forces on 10 May 1940.
-It was formally annexed to Germany in August 1942.
+Luxembourg was invaded and occupied by German Forces on 10 May 1940 and placed under a "Chief of Civil Administration" (CdZ), like Alsace and Lorraine.
+These regions were annexed de facto and treated as an integral part of the Reich, without any formal declaration under international law.

 Parts of Yugoslavia

 From: History of Slovenia "After Yugoslavia fell, Germany, Italy, and Hungary each annexed parts of Slovenia, the largest part being Lower Styria which was annexed to the "Ostmark" (Nazi German Austria)."

 South Tyrol

 South Tyrol was de facto annexed by Nazi Germany; it was part of the Italian Social Republic, a German puppet state at the time.

 Recognition

 The fact there were the areas that had been incorporated into Nazi Germany since the Anschluss were repudiated in the Berlin Declaration of 5 June 1945 by the four victorious Allies who also officially abolished Nazi Germany and started to represent post-war Germany with the Declaration, new Nazi areas since the Anschluss were already considered the "annexations" by the Allies before in the war and were therefore non-issues in the post-war Germany.